-To stop this happening you will need to get them both spayed at around 6 mths old.
-I strongly recommend that you do this as there are also serious health issues to consider.
-An extremely high percentage of does from the age of 1yr have a high chance of getting uterine infections and other problems associated with their uterus which can often lead to death if not discovered in time.
+To stop this happening you will need to get them both spayed at around 6 months old.
+I strongly suggest that you do this as there are also serious health issues to consider.
+An extremely high percentage of does from the age of 1 year, if not neutered, have a high chance of getting uterine infections and other problems associated with their uterus, including cancer, which can often lead to death.

 Keeping a Buck & Doe Together

 A buck and doe will live very happily together.
-You will obviously need to get the buck neutered, this must be done when he is 16wks old to prevent him mating the doe.
+You will obviously need to get the buck neutered, this must be done when he is 15 weeks old to prevent him mating the doe.

-The doe will be fully mature from about 5-6mths and she will probably start to feel broody and may then pester the buck for a mating.
+The doe will be fully mature from about 5-6 months and she will probably start to feel broody and may then pester the buck for a mating.
 She should definately be spayed at this point, which as I say above should be done anyway to prevent any health issues occurring.